mosheurpau/graphQL-server/README.md

 This is a GraphQL server built using Apollo Server.
 The server provides an API for managing games, reviews, and authors.

+## Live API

+You can access the live GraphQL API at: [https://graphql-server-dph9.onrender.com/](https://graphql-server-dph9.onrender.com/)

 ## Features

 - **Query games, authors, and reviews**: Fetch data on games, authors, and reviews.